 Accounting rules for mortgage loan sales and securitizations, valuations of financial instruments, investment consolidations and other aspects of our anticipated operations are highly complex and involve significant judgment and assumptions.
 These complexities could lead to a delay in preparation of financial information and the delivery of this information to our stockholders and also increase the risk of errors and restatements, as well as the cost of compliance.
-Changes in accounting interpretations or assumptions could impact our financial statements and our ability to timely prepare our financial statements in the future would likely adversely affect our share price significantly.
+Changes in accounting interpretations or assumptions could impact our financial statements and our ability to timely prepare our financial statements.
+Our inability to timely prepare our financial statements in the future would likely adversely affect our share price significantly.